akuklev/akuklev/what-are-dependent-types.md

 }
 ```

-Of course, one could also employ the solution that we used all in our very first example:
+Of course, one could also employ the solution that used in the Example 1:
 ```cpp
 main(nat argc, string[argc] argv) {
   if (argc == 1) printf("Hello %s!", argv[0]);
 }
 ```

-**For the ones having experience with database-facing code, let me mention the use case of profound importance:**
+**For the ones having experience with database-facing code, let us mention the use case of profound importance:**

 <div align="center"><a href="https://www.explainxkcd.com/wiki/index.php/Little_Bobby_Tables"><img src="https://imgs.xkcd.com/comics/exploits_of_a_mom.png" alt="http://xkcd.com/327/ — Little Bobby Tables"></a></div>

 Requests to databases work very similar `printf()` and are prone to the same security problems.
-Let's consider an example:
+Let us consider an example:
 ```kotlin
 db.query("SELECT * FROM Students WHERE (name = '" + name + "' AND year = '" + year + "')")
 // WRONG!!!